Chaleur Bay: History

 In chapter X of his Récits de voyages en nouvelle-france (1603-1632), French navigator, explorer, and colonizer, Samuel de Champlain, describes the Baie des Chaleurs and its coastal environs.
 His account, from the summer of 1603, suggests interactions with resident Mi’kmaq, who provided information about the region.
 During this excursion, Champlain’s party passed by Île Bonaventure on his ship’s entry into the bay.

-Immigration from Arran Island, Scotland: Bryce's The Geology of Arran 1855 notes: "Many years ago, a large population, the largest then collected in any one spot in [the island of] Arran, inhabited [Sannox] glen, and gained a scanty subsistence by fishing and by cultivating fertile plots on the sunny hill-sides.
+Immigration from the Isle of Arran, Scotland: Bryce's The Geology of Arran 1855 notes: "Many years ago, a large population, the largest then collected in any one spot in [the island of] Arran, inhabited [Sannox] glen, and gained a scanty subsistence by fishing and by cultivating fertile plots on the sunny hill-sides.
 In 1832, the whole of the families amounting to 500 persons, were obliged [in the Scottish Highland Clearances] to leave the island, but were furnished with the means of reaching New Brunswick.
 They formed a settlement at Chaleur Bay, which became very prosperous".

 The eastern end of Chaleur Bay was the site of the Royal Canadian Navy's Operation Pointe Maisonnette in September 1943, during the Battle of the St. Lawrence.